behavure/behavure-docs/src/content/docs/edge_iq/start/01-core-concepts.md

 ## Workers

 Workers instantiate the runtime for each Job and performs any necessary orchestration and coordination.
-In a distributed Lyft Data deployment, multiple Workers can run in parallel to handle multiple Jobs or increased data volume.
+In a distributed Edge iq deployment, multiple Workers can run in parallel to handle multiple Jobs or increased data volume.

 ### How Workers Operate